edge-cloud/www.edge-cloud.net/_posts/2014-06-02-monitoring-ipv6-websites-via-thousandeyes.md

 Instead I had to simulate such a setup by using two agents, one for IPv4 and one for IPv6.
 Adding more agents would break this model and makes things hard to read and understand.

 Also it is currently not possible to install more than one agent on a Linux host requiring separate hosts for the IPv4 and IPv6 agents.
-But thanks to <a href="https://www.docker.com/" target="_blank">Docker</a> I was able to deploy one agent against the IPv6 address and one agent inside a Docker container against an IPv4 address on the same host.
+But thanks to [Docker](https://www.docker.com/) I was able to deploy one agent against the IPv6 address and one agent inside a Docker container against an IPv4 address on the same host.
 The two agents that you therefore see in Figure 2 are actually both running on the same host.
 With this I could go on with my initially intended use case.

 I'm confident that these minor shortcomings will be fixed over time as more and more Enterprise and SaaS provider customers adopt this tool.